DevOpsDolapo/DevOps_Projects/PROJECT 7/Project7.md

 ![Alt text](Images/nginx-apache2-webpage.png)

-From the above images, the load balancer (`Nginx-server`) servers us the same web pages as the Apache servers.
+From the above images, the load balancer (`Nginx-server`) serves us the same web pages as the Apache servers.